LIST: Which Colleges Will Require COVID Vaccines, Face Masks This Fall?

 - WPI will require vaccines for students on campus.
 Masks are required inside.

-- UMass Amherst will require all students on campus to be fully vaccinated for the fall.
+- UMass Amherst will require all students and staff on campus to be fully vaccinated for the fall.
+Students and staff must also wear masks indoors regardless of vaccination status.

 - UMass Lowell will require a COVID-19 vaccination by the fall for anyone who wants to “live, learn or visit any UMass Lowell campus or property.”
 The school previously told WBZ-TV a poll showed more than 83% of students said they planned to be vaccinated by the start of the fall semester.